 - Professional chambers,

-- Foundations, individuals and private associations individually approved for such purpose by the Ministry responsible for vocational training,
+- Associations and private persons individually approved for this purpose by the minister responsible for vocational training.

 It must be held within normal working hours.

 Training financed by other legal provisions is not eligible.

 Applications for obtaining language training leave should be sent to the Ministry of Labour, Employment and the Social and Solidarity Economy and, for employees, they must be approved by the employer.
 The Ministry must receive applications prior to the start of the course.

 Each recipient is entitled to a maximum of 200 hours of language training leave throughout his/her professional career, which must be divided into two instalments of 80 to 120 hours each.

 Leave can be split.
 The minimum length is half an hour per day.